cobeylab/flu_strain_compare/README.md

 ## Configuration

-Once the dependencies are installed, you can modify the `configuration/config.json` file depending on what you want to do.
+The `configuration/config.json` file serves as input for the `make_comparison_figure.py` script.

-* `seq_file`: Path to fasta-formatted file that contains full-length amino acid HA sequences.
+* `seq_file`: Name of fasta-formatted file that contains full-length amino acid HA sequences.
 File must be in `data` directory.
 * `q1_id`: Sequence ID of the first query strain.
 The sequence id is the first word in the fasta header of the desired sequence.
 * `q2_id`: Same as above but for the second query strain.
 * `seq_lineage`: Specify the lineage of your query strains.
 Either H1 or H3 for now.
 * `numbering_scheme`: What numbering scheme do you want to use for mutation identification?
 For H1 sequences, you can choose `H1pdm`, `H3`, or `H1_1933`.
 For H3 sequences, only `H3` numbering is available.

+Similarly, the `configuration/movie_config.json` file serves as input for the `make_movie.py` script.
+* `output_handle`: The output base filename for the final movie.
+* `seq_file`: Name fasta-formatted file that contains full-length amino acid HA sequences.
+File must be in `data` directory.
+* `seq_lineage`: Specify the lineage of your query strains.
+Either H1 or H3 for now.
+* `numbering_scheme`: What numbering scheme do you want to use for mutation identification?
+For H1 sequences, you can choose `H1pdm`, `H3`, or `H1_1933`.
+For H3 sequences, only `H3` numbering is available.
+* `frame_order`: The ordered list of sequence IDs to make the movie.
+Each frame of the movie consists of a comparison figure between each consecutive pair of strains in the list.

 ## Running